Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

-Moreover we argue that the results of this paper give an a posteriori explanation of the success that forcing axioms have met in solving a variety of problems showing up in set theory as well as in many other fields of pure mathematics. \item A second part where we introduce the notion of category forcing $\UU^{\SSP,\SSP}$ i.e. a category whose elements are the stationary set preserving complete boolean algebras and whose arrows are the complete homomorphisms between its elements with a stationary set preserving quotient.
-We introduce the key concept of totally rigid partial orders: $\BB\in\UU^{\SSP,\SSP}$ is totally rigid if it is fixed by any automorphism of some complete boolean algebra in $\UU^{\SSP,\SSP}$ which absorbs $\BB$, more precisely: \begin{quote} $\BB$ object of $\UU^{\SSP,\SSP}$ is totally rigid if for all $i_0:\BB\to\QQ$, $i_1:\BB\to\QQ$ arrows of $\UU^{\SSP,\SSP}$ we have that $i_0=i_1$. \end{quote} Next we show that in the presence of large cardinals the class of \emph{totally rigid partial orders} is dense in the category forcing $\UU^{\SSP,\SSP}$ (seen as a class partial order).
-Finally we show that the cut off $\UU_\delta=\UU^{\SSP,\SSP}\cap V_\delta$ of this category at a rank initial segment $\delta$ which is an inaccessible limit of $<\delta$-supercompact cardinals is a totally rigid $\SSP$ partial order which absorbs all forcings in $\SSP\cap V_\delta$, and that $\UU_\delta$ forces $\MM^{++}$ in case $\delta$ is also supercompact.
+We shall also try to argue that the results of this paper give an a posteriori explanation of the success that forcing axioms have met in solving a variety of problems showing up in set theory as well as in many other fields of pure mathematics. \item Section~\ref{sec:background} presents some background material on stationary sets (subsection~\ref{subsec:statsets}), large cardinals (subsection~\ref{subsec:lc}), posets and boolean completions (subsection~\ref{subsec:boolalgforc}), stationary set preserving forcings (subsection~\ref{subsec:SSPforc}), forcing axioms (subsection~\ref{subsec:forcax}), iterated forcing (subsection~\ref{subsec:itfor}) which will be needed in the remainder of the paper. \item Section~\ref{sec:univpartord} introduces the notion of category forcings.
+We shall look at subcategories of the category of complete boolean algebra with complete homomorphisms.
+Given a category $(\Gamma,\Theta)$ (where $\Gamma$ is the class of objects and $\Theta$ the class of arrows) we associate to it the partial order $(\UU^{\Gamma,\Theta},\leq_\Theta)$ whose elements are the objects in $\Gamma$ ordered by $\BB\geq_\Theta\CC$ iff there is an $i:\BB\to\CC$ in $\Theta$.
+We shall also feel free to confuse a set sized partial order with its uniquely defined boolean completion.
+In this paper we shall focus on the analysis of the category $(\SSP,\SSP)$ whose objects are the stationary set preserving ($\SSP$) complete boolean algebras and whose arrows (still denoted by $\SSP$) are the complete homomorphisms with a stationary set preserving quotient.
+The reasons are twofolds: \begin{itemize} \item We aim at a generic absoluteness result for a strengthening of Martin's maximum.
+This naturally leads to an analysis of the category of forcings which are relevant for this forcing axiom, i.e. the $\SSP$-forcings. \item We are able to predicate all the nice features we shall isolate for a category forcing just for the forcing $(\UU^{\SSP,\SSP},\leq_{\SSP})$ (which we shall denote from now on just as $\UU^{\SSP}$). \end{itemize} The following list sums up the main concepts and results we isolate on the combinatorial properties of these category forcings: \begin{enumerate} \item We introduce the key concept (at least for our aims) of totally rigid element of a category $(\Gamma,\Theta)$.